dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 In addition, on Android the `PlatformDragStartingEventArgs` class defines the following methods:

-- `SetDragShadowBuilder`, which sets the <xref:Android.Views.View.SetDragShadowBuilder> to use when dragging begins.
+- `SetDragShadowBuilder`, which sets the <xref:Android.Views.View.DragShadowBuilder> to use when dragging begins.
 - `SetClipData`, which sets the the <xref:Android.Content.ClipData> to use when dragging begins.
 - `SetLocalData`, which sets the local data <xref:Java.Lang.Object> to use when dragging begins.
 - `SetDragFlags`, which sets the <xref:Android.Views.DragFlags> to use when dragging begins.